 Downstream Vs. Upstream Stakeholders

-The upstream stakeholders are directly or indirectly involved in launching products into the market.
+The upstream stakeholders are directly or indirectly involved in launching products into the market by the product manager.
 Downstream stakeholders are categorized as the group of people responsible for supporting the launched products, usually the sellers and consumers.
 Both categories of stakeholders are crucial to the well-being of the company.

 Stakeholders Vs. Shareholders

 Stakeholders are not necessarily shareholders.
 Shareholders are a particular group of stakeholders who have invested financial interests in a company.
 Shareholders take part in important decisions regarding the company, elect board members, and can sell their shares.

 Other categories of stakeholders do not enjoy such privileges.
 For instance, a customer or a supplier cannot vote on important decisions of the company nor elect the directors.

 What is the Stakeholder Theory?